dspenard/angular-tiny-editor/README.md

     tinymce ver 4.7.11

 and all of these dependencies will be installed for you when you run npm install.

+To use the angular-tiny-editor component in your own Angular application, do the following:

+    1) Copy the tiny-editor component folder to your desired location.

+    2) Modify your app.module.ts (or whatever module you choose) accordingly to import TinyEditorComponent and declare it.

+    3) Use npm to install the specific versions of the 3 dependencies noted above.
+I haven't tried any other versions, so there are no promises older or newer versions will work.

 ## Screenshots of the tiny editor component with additional features added
 ![capture](https://user-images.githubusercontent.com/2858742/39389628-55b5deac-4a58-11e8-91b2-98f196726c74.JPG)